egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 | Endophoric markers       | Refer to information in other parts of its own text | `noted above`, `see Fig 1`, `in section 2`                          |

 {: .tips}
-> Citation/External source tag subsumes CITATION in the version 1 guideline.
+> Citation/External source tag subsumes CITATION in the previous (version 1) guideline.
 It additionally include explicit reference to external materials (e.g., written or oral report, news, discussion, etc.).
 > Citation is moved to supplementary category because it can co-occur with `MONOGLOSS`.

 ### Text organizing devices